Nightfall-Operations/Pixlr-Download-Hack/README.md

 javascript:(function(){if(typeof(Storage)!=="undefined"){if(window.location.href.indexOf("https://pixlr.com")!==-1){localStorage.clear();alert("Local storage cleared for https://pixlr.com");}else{alert("This bookmarklet is intended for https://pixlr.com only.");}}else{alert("Local storage is not supported in your browser.");}})();
 ```

-2. Go to the page where you edit your pixlr image.
+2. Click the bookmarklet anywhere on the pixlr website

-3. Click the bookmarklet to download the image.
+3. Reload your page